 For the boat to float, it has to be in static equilibrium, and so the downward force of the weight of the boat Wboat must equal the upward force Fbuoyant.
 Therefore,

-So we’ve established a relationship between the weight of the boat and the volume of water it displaces.
-The “far right” hand side only applies to boats with a flat bottom and straight sides.
+So far we’ve established a relationship between the weight of the boat and the volume of water it displaces.
+In theory the far right hand side of Equation (5) applies only to flat-bottomed boats.
+In reality it can be shown (with a little calculus, closed form, graphical or numerical) that it applies to any vessel.

 What this means is that there are three ways we can weigh an existing boat: